spamegg1/tarski/test/README.md

 - Delete button should do nothing.
 - Size buttons (Small, Mid, Large) should change the selected size.
 - Shape buttons (Tri, Squ, Cir) should change the selected shape.
-- Block display should do nothing if clicked.

 #### Selected position has a block on it